 Eating seafood has many health benefits but eating too much of some species may pose a health risk.
 High-frequency consumers — people who eat three or more meals of fish per week — include some anglers who catch their own supper.
-Investigators used an online marketing firm to identify a subset of high-frequency seafood consumers in the United States.
+Investigators used an online marketing firm to identify a subset of high-frequency seafood consumers in the United States to better understand the difference between perceived and actual risk.
 Watch the video to find out the kinds and amounts of seafood the respondents consumed.

 Sara Mirabilio and Scott Baker, North Carolina Sea Grant’s fisheries specialists, curate Hook, Line & Science.
 Over the last two years, 32 authors have contributed over 100 posts.

 NC State’s DELTA office assisted with video production.